 - determine how the website is used, so we can deliver, evaluate and improve our services to you.

 We’ll generally only use personal information obtained through the website for the purpose for which it was collected.
-However, we may use or share your personal information for some other directly related purpose, as otherwise permitted by the Privacy Act 1993(external link), or as required by some other legislation.
+However, we may use or share your personal information for some other directly related purpose, as otherwise permitted by the Privacy Act 2020(external link)(opens in new window), or as required by some other legislation.

 We may also be required to share personal information under the Official Information Act 1982, or to a Parliamentary Select Committee or Parliament, in response to a parliamentary question.

 Who has access to your personal information?

 The personal details you provide will be viewable by MBIE staff (where appropriate) and sometimes third-party contractors and suppliers authorised to administer or work on the website and IT systems.

 How long will your personal information be held?